dthompson-jti/layout-concept/README.md

 This project embodies clarity, flexibility, and craft.
 Every element — layout, motion, and interaction — aims to deliver a professional yet contemporary experience for a broad spectrum of court users.

-*   **Adaptive**: Responsive masonry grid supports wide monitors, tablets, and mobile without compromise.
+*   **Adaptive**: Responsive components like the Case Header and Dashboard grid support wide monitors, tablets, and mobile without compromise.
-*   **Personalized**: Users can arrange, collapse, and hide tiles — preserving preferences automatically.
+*   **Personalized**: Users can arrange, collapse, and hide dashboard tiles — preserving preferences automatically.
 *   **Performant**: Virtualized tables and lightweight rendering ensure smooth performance even with large datasets.
 *   **Accessible**: Built with accessibility in mind, leveraging semantic HTML and accessible component primitives.
 *   **Evangelical**: A tangible vision for what modern, high-craft UI design can look and feel like in complex enterprise systems.

 ## Key Concepts

+### 1. The Responsive Case Header

+The Case Header provides critical, at-a-glance context for the entire case.
+It is designed with a "progressive disclosure" strategy, ensuring clarity and utility on any device.

+*   **Mobile-First Clarity**: On the smallest screens, only the most essential identifiers and the next upcoming action are displayed to reduce cognitive load.
+*   **Graceful Enhancement**: As screen real estate increases, secondary and tertiary details (filing dates, related personnel, supplemental tags) are gracefully introduced in a clean, multi-column grid.
+*   **Data-Driven**: The entire header is driven by a single data object, making it a self-contained and reusable feature.

-### 1. The Case Dashboard
+### 2. The Case Dashboard

 The Case Dashboard is the centerpiece — a dynamic, modular canvas for case data.
 It allows users to see what matters most, the way they prefer.